Finnish Volunteer Regiment "Boys of the North" ("Pohjan Pojat")

 A black granite memorial tablet bearing almost 200 names was placed on the wall of St John’s Church in Valga in 1934 in remembrance of the Finnish volunteers who fell in the Battle of Paju in the War of Independence.
 It was unveiled in 1934 by then Head of State Konstantin Päts.
 The polar bear emblem of the Sons of the North Regiment is depicted on the shield above the stone.
 The tablet was destroyed using pickaxes in 1940.
 The memorial tablet was unveiled anew on the 80th anniversary of the Battle of Paju in 1999.
 The first tablet was made in Finland; the second in Tartu.

-Memorial stone to the Finnish Volunteer Regiment "Boys of the North"
+Memorial stone to the Finnish volunteer regiment "Boys of the North"

-On February 23, 2019, to mark the centenary of the Latvian War of Independence, a special memorial was created at the initiative of the Association of Independence Fighting Traditions (Finland) to honor the fallen Finnish volunteers, with a special boulder and information board.
-The memorial stone to Alūksne was removed from the Salpa line in Finland, which was built in 1940-1944. to protect the eastern border of Finland.
-The 1,200 km long Salpa line is one of the most important lines of defense in independent Finland, as well as one of the strongest and best-preserved defenses of its kind in Europe since World War II.
+On February 23, 2019, to mark the centenary of the Latvian War of Independence, at the initiative of the Independence Struggle Traditions Association (Finland), a special memorial site was created to honor the Finnish volunteers who fell for Latvia's independence, where a special boulder and an information plaque testify to the historical events.
+The memorial stone traveled to Alūksne from Finland - the Salpa Line, which was built in 1940-1944 to protect Finland's Eastern border.
+The 1,200 km long Salpa Line is one of the most notable defense lines of independent Finland, as well as one of the strongest and best-preserved defense structures of this type in Europe after World War II.

-The stone brought to Aluksne symbolizes the struggle for independence of two nations - the Finns and the Latvians.
-A group of Finnish volunteers "Northern Boys" went to help Latvians protect the freedom of the new Latvian state.
-On February 21, 1919, the "Northern Boys" took part in fierce battles around Alūksne (Marienburg).
-After a five-hour battle at Alūksne railway station, the Finns occupied Alūksne.
-23 Finnish volunteers were killed and many injured in the fight.
+The stone brought to Alūksne symbolizes the struggle of two peoples - the Finns and the Latvians - for their independence.
+The Finnish volunteer regiment "Boys of the North" went to help the Latvians protect the freedom of the new Latvian state.
+On February 21, 1919, the "Boys of the North" participated in fierce battles in the vicinity of Alūksne (Marienburg).
+After a five-hour battle near the Alūksne railway station, the Finns took Alūksne.
+In this battle, 23 Finnish volunteers lost their lives and many were wounded.

 The Apriķi manor house houses the Apriķu Museum, whose exhibits tell about the ancient history of the region.
 The museum exhibits an exposition about the Finnish military figure Karl Gustav Mannerheim - 175 museum items, the interactive stand "KGMannerheim and Apriķi" (in three languages - Latvian, English and Finnish) with 6 sections - about the Apriķi manor, about KGMannerheim as a commander in the Winter War, as the freedom of Finland the leader of the battles and about his connection with the Aprikais.